 9. The Silkie Combs

-Silkie Combs are one of the two types of combs that can be found in the Silkie chicken breed, the other one being the Walnut Combs.
-Equipped with a few rear points, these combs are lumpy and round as well as wider than they are long.
+Silkie Combs is one of the two kinds of combs that Silkie chickens can have.
+The other kind is called Walnut Combs.
+These combs have a few back points and are lumpy, round, and wider than they are long.

 These are the 9 types of combs that are recognized by the American Poultry Association.
 Feel free to comment and share your opinions with us.